Resource Management System

 A candidate is neutral in relation to a qualifier if it is not marked for that qualifier at all.
 For any qualifier, a neutral candidate is always a match for the context qualifier value, but only with a lower quality of match than any candidate that was marked for that qualifier and has some degree of match (exact or partial).
 For example, if we have candidates qualified for "en-US", "en", "fr", and also a language-neutral candidate, then for a context with a language qualifier value of "en-GB", the candidates will be ranked in the following order: "en", "en-US", neutral, and "fr".
 In this case, "fr" does not match at all, while the other candidates match to some degree.

-The overall ranking process, then, begins by evaluating candidates in relation to the highest-priority qualifier, language.
+The overall ranking process begins by evaluating candidates in relation to the highest-priority qualifier, which is language.
 Non-matches are eliminated.
 The remaining candidates are ranked in relation to their quality of match for language.
 If there are any ties, then the next-highest-priority qualifier, contrast, is considered, using the quality of match for contrast to differentiate among tied candidates.
 After contrast, the scale qualifier is used to differentiate remaining ties, and so on through as many qualifiers as are needed to arrive at a well-ordered ranking.

 If all candidates are removed from consideration due to qualifiers that don't match the context, the resource loader goes through a second pass looking for a default candidate to display.
 Default candidates are determined during creation of the PRI file and are required to ensure there is always some candidate to select for any runtime context (see Compiling resources (MakePRI.exe) for details).
 If a candidate has any qualifiers that don't match and aren't a default, that resource candidate is thrown permanently out of consideration.